far2raf/db-code-challenge/README.md

 ## Create needed tables in sql
-the same information you can find on https://deliveringtechnology2018.atlassian.net/wiki/spaces/CS2020S/pages/1314128079/MySQL+ABCs
+the same information you can find on https://deliveringtechnology2018.atlassian.net/wiki/spaces/CS2020S/pages/1314128079/MySQL+ABCs BUT YOU SHOULD CHANGE PASSWORD from ppp to password

 open mysqlworkbench
-connect to server with host = 127.0.0.1 , user=root, password=ppp
+connect to server with host = 127.0.0.1 , user=root, password=password
 open script ./Database/scriptsWithData
 run it press lightning